OmarAslam229/dockerization-withRestApi-Postgres-rabbitMQ-pgAdmin4/README.md

 	rabbitMQ: http://localhost:15672
 		login: guest
 		password: guest
-	one can see all queues, messages, exchanges by visiting provided link and credentails
+	one can see all queues, messages, exchanges by visiting provided link and credentails.